Marubeni-owned aircraft lessor retrieves two Russian aircraft - NewsBreak

 Marubeni-owned aircraft lessor retrieves two Russian aircraft

-TOKYO, March 16 (Reuters) - The U.S.-based aircraft leasing firm owned by Japan's Marubeni Corp and Mizuho Leasing Co Ltd (8425.T) has recovered two of the 12 aircraft it has been leasing to Russian airlines, it said on Wednesday.
+TOKYO (Reuters) -The U.S.-based aircraft leasing firm owned by Japan’s Marubeni Corp and Mizuho Leasing Co Ltd has recovered two of the 12 aircraft it has been leasing to Russian airlines, it said on Wednesday.

 So far it has retrieved two of the aircraft, an Aircastle spokesperson said, adding it had leased aircraft to six Russian airlines as of February.